 Shared Data

-On of the advantages of using Snowflake is the separation between compute and storage.
-Because these two are distinct within the Snwoflake DWH, there is the option to access data from a different Snowflake environment, free of cost.
+One of the advantages of using Snowflake is the separation between compute and storage.
+Because these two are distinct within the Snowflake DWH, there is the option to access data from a different Snowflake environment, free of cost.

 Snowflake eliminates the need to copy or physically move the data.
-With Snowflake's data sharing functionality, one account (Active Ants) can grant live, read-only access to specific datasets for another account (clients of Active Ants) without transferring or duplicating the data.
+With Snowflake's data sharing functionality, one account (Active Ants) can grant live, read-only access of specific datasets to another account (clients of Active Ants) without transferring or duplicating the data.
+We are talking about a different account here, not a different user.

 There is one major drawback to this setup in that the client's Snowflake environment should also reside within Azure, in the Europe-West region.